Top 5 This Week

 Understanding the Military Retirement Advantage

-South Carolina exempts military retirement income entirely from state income tax — a significant financial advantage that has made the state one of the most popular military retirement destinations in the country.
-The state’s large military presence (Fort Jackson in Columbia, Marine Corps Air Station Beaufort, Shaw Air Force Base in Sumter, Joint Base Charleston) creates communities with well-developed services for military families and retirees, and the cultural familiarity of military community culture extends throughout the state in ways that make transition easier for veterans.
-The combination of military retirement income exemption, low property taxes, and coastal lifestyle access makes South Carolina arguably the most financially favorable state for military retirees on the East Coast.
+South Carolina exempts military retirement income entirely from state income tax — a financial advantage that has made the state a leading destination for military retirees.
+Social Security benefits are also fully exempt, and under the 2026 H.4216 reform the top income tax rate fell to 5.21% (1.99% on income below $30,000).
+The state’s large military presence (Fort Jackson in Columbia, Marine Corps Air Station Beaufort, Shaw Air Force Base in Sumter, Joint Base Charleston) supports communities with well-developed services for military families and retirees, and the familiarity of military life carries across the state in ways that ease the transition for veterans.
+Pair the retirement exemption with low property taxes and coastal living, and South Carolina makes a strong financial case among East Coast states for military retirees.

 Climate Preparation: Living With the Subtropics